gocd/docs.go.cd/content/gocd_on_kubernetes/setup_and_configuration.md

 Know more about removal of Tiller at [Helm v3 Changelog](https://helm.sh/docs/faq/#changes-since-helm-2).

-Helm’s permissions are now evaluated using your kubeconfig file.
+Helm's permissions are now evaluated using your kubeconfig file.
 Refer the [Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [Helm RBAC guide](https://helm.sh/docs/topics/rbac/) for configuring more secure and advanced RBAC for your cluster.